twitter/pelikan/docs/coding_style.rst

         (p = f()) == NULL

-  Do not compare to zero.
+  Do not compare to zero the integer.
 For example:

   .. code-block:: c